sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 What are we doing?!

-In statistics this is called the importance sampling.
-The theory is as follows, if we have two distributions $f(x)$ and $g(x)$ where we can only get the values of $g(x)$ not the $f(x)$ for whatever reason or if it is very hard to sample from $f(x)$, then in that case, the expected value of $f(x)$ is approximately the multiplication of the importance sampling ratioo $\rho$ and the average of $x_i$ under the distribution of $f(x) \bigcap g(x)$.
+In statistics, this is called the importance sampling.
+The theory is as follows if we have two distributions $f(x)$ and $g(x)$ where we can only get the values of $g(x)$ not the $f(x)$ for whatever reason or if it is very hard to sample from $f(x)$, then in that case, the expected value of $f(x)$ is approximately the multiplication of the importance sampling ratio $\rho$ and the average of $x_i$ under the distribution of $f(x) \bigcap g(x)$.
 Now this area of $f(x)$ and $g(x)$ is the area where we can sample from both distributions.
 That is why it is important to have a good sampling of the area.
-For more details please refere to the video [3].
+For more details please refer to the video [3].

 The above equation tells us this important information!
-When we know the importance sampling ratio we can easily get the expected reward for the target policy based on that of behaviour policy!!!
+When we know the importance sampling ratio we can easily get the expected reward for the target policy based on that of behavior policy!!!

-*but how can we get the Expected rewards for the behaviour policy?*
+*but how can we get the Expected rewards for the behavior policy?*

-Well , we already know that, do not we?
+Well, we already know that don't we?

-In our case the equation will be like this
+In our case, the equation will be like this.
 $
 \begin{equation}
 E(\pi_t(s)) \approx \sum \rho s \pi_b (s)